collindching/multilevel-modeling/README.md

 ## Multilevel Modeling Learning Plan

 This plan is a focused and structured approach to learning multilevel models.
 These are also known as hierarchical linear models (HLMs), linear mixed effects models (LMEs), and linear mixed models (LMMs).

-I use linear mixed models in my work at Facebook to quantify the effect of marketing inputs on brand sentiment.

-Below, I lay out learning goals, exercises to complete, and curriculum.
-Core work components will be notes, blog posts, and projects.
+Multilevel modeling can be used to model data that has natural groupings within it.

 ## Learning Goals